rdelpret/cartographer/README.md

 - [x] clean up go-getter files
 - [ ] impliment list of files
 - [ ] add some comments and organize
+- [ ] make an intial PR against test repo
+- [ ] compare what is in the test repo to what exists upstream
+- [ ] create a way to test initial PRs (onboarding) and incrimental changes with test repos
+- [ ] split out to modules
 - [ ] understand go routines better
 - [ ] add concurency to go-getter reqests
 - [ ] convert to a loop that logs, remove the print statements to prove struct was loaded